backdrop-contrib/bueditor/README.md

 If the selection is an unordered list which was previously created by this button, the lines in the text are restored.

 Teaser break:
-Inserts Drupal teaser break which is <!--break-->
+Inserts Backdrop teaser break which is <!--break-->

 Preview:
 Previews the textarea content.
 By default, lines and paragraphs break automatically.